Use the links below to get answers to some of the most frequently asked questions regarding Senior Health Plans.

 CommunityCare has a contract with the Federal government to provide Medicare services.
 Under this contract, the government pays us a fixed monthly amount of money for each Medicare member we serve.
 CommunityCare handles virtually all paperwork and medical services for our members.
+Senior Health Plan's contract with CMS is renewed annually.
+As a result, the availability of coverage beyond the end of the current contract year is not guaranteed.
+Benefits, limitations, service areas and premiums are subject to change on January 1 of each year.

 No. You must be enrolled in both Medicare Parts A & B in order to be enrolled in our plan.
 However, while you are a member of Senior Health Plan you will only show your CommunityCare ID card.
 Keep your red, white, and blue Medicare card in a safe place in case you need it later.